northbright/Notes/Linux/network/cannot-resolve-any-hostname-may-caused-by-ip-conflict.md

     * Release the IP address in DHCP pool.

-    * Add a new entry to Static IP-to-MAC table in DHCP settings.
+    * Add a new entry to Static IP-to-MAC table in DHCP settings to reserve the static IP.

     * Find an unused IP in DHCP pool to assign static IP.